racinrandall/fysetc-v2.4-pro/README.md

 Pulleys and bearings are in zipper close bags, however they are not labeled, so you may have to do some measuring to make sure you are using the correct items.

+#### Z Idlers
+While this isn't specifically an issue with the Fysetc kit, I'm not the biggest fan of the stock Z Idlers.
+That is going on the list as one of the first things I will upgrade to the [Clee BZI](https://github.com/clee/VoronBFI) setup.
+I will likely change out to the BFI as well like I did on my LDO V2.4 and Trident.